 Here you can find plenty of information relevant for all DocPop doctoral candidates.
-If you feel something is missing or find a link that does not work, please contact the coordinator.
+If you feel something is missing or find a link that does not work, please contact the coordinator or doctoral programme officer.

 Info for doctoral candidates